 - Fruit and veg in ready meals, soups, puddings and pasta sauces.

-The Eatwell Guide states that starchy foods should count for just over a third of the food you eat.
-It’s advised that you go for the higher-fibre, wholegrain varieties that are available, such as wholewheat pasta or brown rice.
-Potatoes eaten with their skin on is a fantastic source of fibre.
+Next, the second-biggest portion of the Eatwell Guide concerns starchy carbohydrates.
+These are foods like pasta, rice, bread, and potatoes.
+The Guide states that just over a third of our food should come from this group (sightly less than fruit and veg).
+Experts advise that you go for the higher-fibre, wholegrain varieties that are available, such as wholewheat pasta or brown rice.
+Potatoes (with skins on) are also a fantastic source of fibre.

-Diary products provide you with a source of protein, vitamins and calcium which helps to keep your bones strong.
-You need to be careful when choosing your dairy products as the total fat content can vary.
-A lot of the fat in milk and diary foods is saturated, and too much of this can lead to you becoming overweight with high levels of cholesterol in your blood.
+Dairy products and their alternatives are another important part of the Eatwell Guide.
+They provide protein, vitamins and calcium, which helps to keep your bones strong.
+You need to be careful when choosing your dairy products, as the fat content can vary.
+A lot of the fat in milk and dairy foods is saturated.
+Too much of this can lead to excess weight gain and high levels of cholesterol in your blood.
 This increases the risk of a heart attack or stroke.

-To make healthier choices, look at the nutrition information on the label to check the amount of fat, including saturated fat, salt and sugar, in the dairy products you’re choosing.
-If you’re trying to cut down on fat, try swapping to 1% fat or skimmed milk, as these still contain the important nutritional benefits of milk, but are lower in fat.
+To make healthier choices, look at the label and check the amount of salt, sugar, and fat, including saturated fat, in the dairy products you’re choosing.
+If you’re trying to cut down on fat, try swapping to semi-skimmed or skimmed milk.
+Many flavoured yoghurt products also contain lots of added sugar; look for low-fat and low-sugar versions where you can.

-When it comes to cheese, the NHS suggest going to reduced-fat hard cheeses, which contain between 10g and 16g of fat per 100g.
+When it comes to cheese, the NHS suggests choosing reduced-fat hard cheeses, which contain between 10g and 16g of fat per 100g.
 This is compared to some cheeses like Brie and Stilton, which can contain between 20g and 40g of fat per 100g.

-The Eatwell Guide suggests that we eat more beans and pulses as part of out diet, as well as two portions of fish each week – one of which should be oily fish like salmon or mackerel.
-Other foods within the proteins category include eggs and lean cuts of meat and mince, rather than less red and processed meats such as bacon, sausage and ham.
-When it comes to buying meat, the NHS suggest:
+When we think about protein, how many of us immediately think of meat?
+While it’s true that meat is a good source of protein, it certainly isn’t the healthiest, cheapest, or most environmentally-friendly option.
+In fact, the Eatwell Guide suggests that we eat more beans and pulses and less meat overall.
+It also suggests eating two portions of fish each week – one of which should be oily fish like salmon or mackerel.
+Other foods within the proteins category include eggs and lean cuts of meat and mince, rather than red and/or processed meats such as beef, bacon, sausage and ham.
+When it comes to buying meat, here is the NHS advice:

-- Asking your butcher for a lean cut.
+- Ask your butcher for a lean cut.

-- Checking the nutrition label on pre-packed meat to see how much fat it contains.
+- Check the nutrition label on pre-packed meat to see how much fat it contains.

 - Choose chicken and turkey without the skin as they contain less fat.